DiscoveringGodot/6_Food_Fight/README.md

 2 Examine the features we'll need to create

 #### After watching (learning outcomes)…
-Plan out the central mechanics and feeling of our fast, silly local kickabout game
+Plan out the central mechanics and feeling of our frantic third person action game

+### 2 Installing Assets for Food Fight
+#### In this video (objectives)…
+1 Create the Food Fight project in Godot
+2 Download and install our assets

+#### After watching (learning outcomes)…
+Get our assets ready and have a quick look at what's included